wdi-sf-jan-2014/notes/active_record_associations/migrations_and_associations.md

 ```
 rails new college
 ```
-Then create a students model, __no test frameowrk!__ and execute the migration:
+Then create a students model, __no test framework!__ and execute the migration:

 ```
 rails g model student name:string --no-test-framework